-Gaming is a booming sector which is expected to fetch $138 billion by 2021.
+Gaming is a booming sector that is expected to fetch $268.8 billion by 2025.
 While the number of people who buy console games is rising, there is also a simultaneous increase in the number of people who love watching online gamers at work.
-And, they are ready to pay to cheer on their favorite players.
+And they are ready to pay to cheer on their favorite players.

 On top of that, companies sponsor popular players to endorse their products and games.
 All in all, live game-streaming has become a lucrative avenue for players.
 Plus, gamers get to share their gameplay with followers and build communities of like-minded gamers.
 For all of these reasons, live game-streaming platforms are becoming very popular among viewers and players alike.

 In the live-streaming platform war, one name shines bright.
 Facebook Gaming.
-Though a new entrant, it is gaining ground amidst tough competition from the likes of Twitch and Mixer.
-It has seen a noticeable increase in users since its top competitor, Mixer, is on the verge of shutdown.
+Though a new entrant, it is gaining ground amidst tough competition from the likes of Twitch.
+It has seen a noticeable increase in users since its top competitor, Mixer (a former Microsoft platform), was successfully integrated into Facebook Gaming.

 Just like its namesake, Facebook Gaming is becoming a goldmine of opportunities for marketers and influencers alike.
 Brands with gamers and streamers as target audiences can benefit a lot from marketing on this platform.